-Game 2 of the World Series ended in unexpected and dramatic fashion, as outfielder Scott Podsednik blasted a walk-off home run.
-The shot, off Houston’s Brad Lidge, ended the game in a 7-6 White Sox win at U.S. Cellular Field and gave Chicago a two-game lead in the Series.
+Game 2 of the World Series ended in unexpected and dramatic fashion, as outfielder Scott Podsednik blasted a walk-off home run in the bottom of the ninth.
+The shot, off of Houston’s Brad Lidge, ended the game in a 7-6 White Sox win after the Astros had rallied to tie in the top of the inning against Sox closer Bobby Jenks.

-Earlier, with the Sox losing 4-2, Paul Konerko drilled the first pitch he saw for a grand slam, turning the game (and perhaps the Series) around.
+It was the second monumental home run of the game for the White Sox; in the seventh inning, down 4-2, Paul Konerko drilled the first pitch he saw for a grand slam to turn the game around.

 After a 2011 season that was one of the worst in a century of Major League Baseball, Adam Dunn was named the American League winner of The Sporting News Comeback Player of the Year award.

 Dunn bounced back to hit 41 home runs and drive in 96 runs for the Sox, who contended for the division crown until the final week of the season.